setiQuest/ML4SETI/README.md

 **Very Important!**  Your code entry must be capable of running in the SETI Institute's IBM Spark enviornment, which will be used for final analysis using our large simulated data set.

-Before the hackathon, we will have a better definition of how you will need to interface your winning code to measure it's performance.
+Before the code challenge, we will have a better definition of how you will need to interface your code entry to measure it's performance.

 ## Teamwork!